Security Best Practices

 Your Magento Installation

-Check with your hosting provider before implementing a custom Admin URLUniform Resource Locator: The unique address of a page on the internet..
+Check with your hosting provider before implementing a custom Admin URL.
 Some hosting providers require a standard URL to meet firewall protection rules.

-Do not click suspicious links, or open suspicious email.
+- Do not click suspicious links, or open suspicious emails.

-Develop a disaster recovery/business continuity plan.
-Even a basic plan will help you get back on track in the event of a problem.
+- Develop a disaster recovery/business continuity plan.
+Even a basic plan helps you get back on track in the event of a problem.

 If your system is not immediately patched after a major security breach, there is a high probability that your site is already compromised.
 Complete a security review periodically to check for signs of attack, and also when contacted by customers with security-related concerns.